Skip to main content

 A compact ventless dryer typically measures around 24 inches.

 Most of the ventless models we’ve tested were compact—a standard width of 24 inches.
-It is very common to see compact dryers that are ventless, since these features complement each other and support the same use case.
+It is very common to see compact, ventless dryers, as these features complement each other and support the same use case.

 What's the difference between a condenser dryer and a heat pump dryer?

-The two major types of ventless dryer are condenser dryers and heat pump dryers.
+The two significant types of ventless dryer are condenser dryers and heat pump dryers.

 A condenser dryer doesn't exhaust air like a vented model.
-Instead, it uses a dual loop airflow system.
-The first loop draws some ambient air into the dryer, heats it up, and pushes it through the drum to evaporate water.
+Instead, it uses a dual-loop airflow system.
+The first loop draws some ambient air into the dryer, heats it, and pushes it through the drum to evaporate water.
 Then the air goes through a second loop where the hot, wet air is cooled down, allowing its moisture content to precipitate out.
-The evaporated water is then either sent out a drainage hose or collected in a reservoir to be emptied later.
+The evaporated water is then either sent out through a drainage hose or collected in a reservoir to be emptied later.

 A heat pump dryer does not have a heating element like the condenser dryer.
 It instead works more like an air conditioner, but in reverse, gradually extracting cold and moisture from the air as it recycles and reuses the air.